shuozhixu/Modelling_2024/README.md

 Then run `sh gsfe_curve.in` in the terminal to generate a new file `gsfe`.

 Note: we have calculated only a single GSFE curve here.
-[A previous paper](http://dx.doi.org/10.1016/j.intermet.2020.106844) found that multiple GSFE curves need to be calculated to obtain a good mean GSFE curve, if the cross-sectional area within the shift plane is small, which it is in our case.
+[A previous paper](http://dx.doi.org/10.1016/j.intermet.2020.106844) found that multiple GSFE curves need to be calculated to obtain a good mean GSFE curve.

 To obtain other GSFE curves on other shift planes, please change the last integer (by default 1) in line 34 of `lmp_gsfe.in` to `2`, `3`, ..., `20`.
 Eventually, we will have 20 GSFE curves.